 - accommodate switching to a liquid compound or longer-acting benzodiazepine (should you require one) at the appropriate equivalence.

 A list of prescribers given positive feedback by patients and/or who expressed a willingness to be “benzo-cooperative” can be found on our site.
-That said, many resign from the list, exhausted by the real needs of the tapering, and some are removed due to poor feedback, so keep this in mind with your expectations.
+That said, many resign from the list, exhausted by the real needs of the tapering, and some are removed due to poor feedback.
+Please keep this in mind with your expectations.

 4. Avoid addiction language when describing your benzodiazepine problem.

 Learn the difference between physical dependence and addiction.
-Inappropriate language undermines your own success, your ability to get prescriber help, harms other patients, and only serves to broaden the already-large pool of ignorance surrounding benzodiazepines.
-This topic is explained extensively in other blogs, including here, here, here, here and here.
+Inappropriate language undermines your own success.
+It impairs your ability to get prescriber help, harms other patients, and only serves to broaden the already-large pool of ignorance surrounding benzodiazepines.
+This topic is explained extensively here, here, here, here, here and here.
 If you are determined to call yourself an addict, I beg you to read them and consider why you should stop.

 5. Don’t go to rehab if you are a compliant patient (with a few exceptions).

-As an organization, we, in general, warn against compliant patients going to rehab or detox for benzodiazepine cessation.
+As an organization, we warn against compliant patients going to rehab or detox for benzodiazepine cessation.
 Before considering this approach, find our reasoning fully outlined here.

 6. Know the equivalence conversion and how to crossover.

 Many patients decide to switch (aka “crossover”) from a shorter half-life drug to a longer one, like Valium.
 To add further confusion, there are multiple benzodiazepine equivalency charts, many of which may under-dose some patients.
 Although the Ashton Manual guideline has higher equivalent doses than others, it is the most evidence based in a real clinical setting.
-That said, these charts are just a guide and true equivalences may vary amongst individuals.
+You can find a conversion calculator using the Ashton Manual guidance here.
+That said, these charts are just a guide and true equivalences may vary among individuals.

 Switching directly from one benzodiazepine to another without a transition period is also not advised.
 The crossover charts in the Ashton Manual give specific instructions on how to do a stepwise transition.